 I’d lay there with the covers bundled around my neck, after having seen an episode of “Cliff Hangers” back in the 1970’s – something about vampires, and it took a long time before I could go to bed without worrying about something swooping in to suck my blood.

-Finally last night we had a breakthrough.
+Finally one night we had a breakthrough.

 When she began again to express her worries, the more she talked about them, the more emotional and worked up she became.
 I stopped her and said, “Kayli, what are the odds, or the chance, that someone out there really wants to kill you??
 I mean really?”

 I responded, “Uh, maybe more like half of a half, of a half, of a quarter, of a fraction of a percent!!!
 What are you doing to people out there that I don’t know about, that is SO bad, that they would want to break in and kill… YOU?
 (Of all people!)”

 So I went on, “Are you clipping your toenails and putting them in someone’s cereal??”

 With that, she began to giggle.